sulis-hpc/sulis-hpc.github.io/advanced/ensemble/gnuparallel.markdown

 GNU parallel is a general purpose command-line tool for launching many concurrent instances of a program to work through a given list of inputs.
 The number of inputs can be greater than the number of instances.

 In the context of a SLURM-managed HPC cluster, parallel can be used to launch multiple concurrent instances of `srun` within a _single_ job.
 Each instance uses a subset of the resources allocated to the job by SLURM to launch a program (which could itself be either a serial or parallel program).
+Those resources can span multiple nodes, making parallel valuable for establishing large pools of workers to process many inputs to a program concurrently.

 <details markdown="block" class="detail">
   <summary>Understanding GNU parallel.</summary>